csixteen/cl-bff/README.md

 # cl-bff

 Yet another Brainfuck interpreter, this time written in Common Lisp.
-Use with caution, still has some bugs.
-This is an ongoing exercise for me to learn Lisp.
+Use with caution, this is an ongoing exercise for me to learn Lisp.
+It successfully prints the correct output of all the Brainfuck code in `tests/` (includig 99 Bottles of beer), which makes me very happy!

 # Dependencies